Soulsender/CISA/Desktop Support & Maintenance/3-Components/RAM.md

 - registered memory/buffered memory
-	- hold data before its transfers
+	- hold data before its transferred to keep system more stable
+	- more expensive
+- CAS latency (CL)